Table of Contents

-It often causes loss of balance, going around in circles with a confused expression, vomiting, loss of appetite and bad mood.
+It often causes loss of balance, going around in circles with confused expression, vomiting, loss of appetite, and bad mood.

-Your pooch will often touch or scratch one of the ears or both, because it is quite painful.
+Your pooch will often touch or scratch one of the ears or both because it is quite painful.

 3. Head Injury

-If you notice your pet having trouble walking or keeping their balance, or if the dog fell down the stairs, think about the injuries they may have had recently.
+If you notice your pet having trouble walking or keeping their balance, or if the dog fell down the stairs, consider the injuries they may have had recently.

 4. Brain Tumor

-The symptoms can vary from mood swings and melancholy, to nausea, vomiting and loss of consciousness.
+The symptoms can vary from mood swings and melancholy to nausea, vomiting, and loss of consciousness.

 When your dog falls down the stairs, don’t think about the worst possible scenario, but if they start behaving differently for a few days, it’s better to check with the vet in case of some serious illness.

-In the case of stairs being too slippery due to the material and texture, it is a good idea to buy a stair runner, like this one.
+In the case of stairs being too slippery due to the material and texture, it is a good idea to buy a stair runner like this one.

 Repair the Stairs

-If some stairs are broken or have missing pieces and cracks, don’t hesitate to call a carpenter, or do it yourself.
+If some stairs are broken or have missing pieces and cracks, don’t hesitate to call a carpenter or do it yourself.

 The easiest way to make sure your dog won’t fall down the stairs again is simply to block their passage towards the staircase.

-They can be set up in front of the stairs and you can easily move them whenever you need – you will be able to open them, but your dog wouldn’t.
+They can be set up in front of the stairs, and you can easily move them whenever you need – you can open them, but your dog wouldn’t.

 Use a Dog Ramp